Nebraska Public Media: Radio stations

 Nebraska Public Media's radio stations are governed by the NET Commission and the NET Foundation for Radio Board.
 It consists of all NPR member stations in the state except for KIOS in Omaha; that station is operated by the Omaha Public Schools.
+The stations' combined footprint covers most of the state outside the Omaha metropolitan area, as well as parts of Iowa, South Dakota, and Kansas.
 Programming consists of classical music and NPR news and talk.

-Nebraska Public Media broadcasts two HD Radio channels.
-The first is a simulcast of the analog signal, while the second airs increased news programming as well as jazz.
-Both stream live on the Internet.
-National radio programming carried on the radio network is distributed by NPR.
-Nebraska Public Media's radio service is committed to providing programs that inform, entertain, and inspire most of the communities of Nebraska.

-Nebraska Public Media's main radio channel can also be heard on the FNX xx.5 television channel over the air by choosing Spanish in either the SAP or multi-language option.
+Nebraska Public Media Radio can also be heard on the FNX television channel.

-Radio Talking Book, a service for the visually-impaired, can be heard on the FNX xx.5 television channel over the air by choosing French in either the SAP or multi-language option.

 There are nine full-power stations in the state network:

-The state network also has five low-power repeater/translator signals.
+The state network also has four low-power repeater/translator signals.

+K209FS went off the air in July 2023 due to the dismantling of its broadcast tower.
+NPM is seeking a new location for the translator but ultimately will replace it with a higher-power station, KUNE-FM.